Alan-Bushell/blackjack/README.md

 ### Endless loop at the play again functio when player says no and wants to exit game
 > This issue caused the player to be stuck in an endless cycle of do you want to play the game again.
 The error was caused due to a missing break statement which
 > has since been fixed.
 Now when the player decided they do not want to play again the game exits and presents them with a thank you for playing banner.

+### Incorrect score being added to player when they bust.
+> Inspected the outcome code for player bust and I incorrectly had the player score to increment instead of the dealer.
+Fixed this bug and it is now tracking correctly.

 <a name="deployment"></a>
 ## Deployment